nmwsharp/geometry-central/docs/docs/surface/surface_mesh/elements.md

     See [boundaries](boundaries.md) for more information.

+??? func "`#!cpp bool Vertex::isManifold()`"

+    Returns true if the vertex neighborhood is manifold.

+??? func "`#!cpp bool Vertex::isManifoldAndOriented()`"

+    Returns true if the vertex neighborhood is manifold, and all faces have consistent orientations.

 ??? func "`#!cpp size_t Vertex::degree()`"

     The degree of the vertex, i.e. the number of edges incident on the vertex.